zzzzms/LocalClustering/README.md

 2. The dataset for MNIST experiment can be sent individually upon request.
 It is too large to be uploaded.

 3. Questions or Comments ?
-Feel free to reach me at zhaiming.shen@uga.edu
+Feel free to reach me at zshen49@gatech.edu